LuoQuestionmark/projet-ia-echec/README.md

 Now the `move` `en passant` and `castling` are done.
 Still need the `evaluate` to finish this part.

-### evalutation function
+### evaluation function

-The evaluation function should enable the `Board` to know if one of the players is more or less avanced compare to the other.
+The evaluation function should enable the `Board` to know if one of the players is more or less advanced compare to the other.
 So a function like the following:

 ```java
 double evaluate(); // return number from -inf to inf